 To show partiality means to show favoritism, to distinguish, or to discriminate.
 Deuteronomy 10:17 says, do not show partiality.
-Proverbs 24:23 tells us that showing partiality in judgement is not good, and Romans 2:11 says, there is no partiality with God.
-The Bible has much to say about the subject, the main thing we need to understand about partiality is that it is a sin.
+Proverbs 24:23 tells us that showing partiality in judgment is not good, and Romans 2:11 says there is no partiality with God.
+The Bible has much to say about the subject; the main thing we need to understand about partiality is that it is a sin.
 If there is no partiality with God, there should be none with us.
 We should not look differently at the rich or poor.
 We should not structure our church services to one demographic over another.
-It’s easy to show partiality because we look at the outward circumstances but that can get us into trouble as James explains in the next few verses.
+It’s easy to show partiality because we look at the outward circumstances, but that can get us into trouble, as James explains in the next few verses.

-James 2:8-13 NKJV “If you really fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you do well; but if you show partiality, you commit sin, and are convicted by the law as transgressors.
-For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.
-For He who said, “Do not commit adultery,” also said, “Do not murder.”
-Now if you do not commit adultery, but you do murder, you have become a transgressor of the law.
-So speak and so do as those who will be judged by the law of liberty.
-For judgment is without mercy to the one who has shown no mercy.
+James 2:8-13 TLV “If, however, you fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you do well.
+9 But if you show favoritism, you are committing sin and are convicted by the Torah as transgressors.
+10 For whoever keeps the whole Torah but stumbles in one point, he has become guilty of all.
+11 For the one who said, “Do not commit adultery,” also said, “Do not commit murder.”
+Now if you do not commit adultery but do commit murder, you have become a transgressor of the Torah.
+12 So speak and act as those who will be judged according to a Torah that gives freedom.
+13 For judgment is merciless to the one who does not show mercy.
 Mercy triumphs over judgment.”

 We guard against partiality by walking in the royal law of love, to love our neighbor as ourselves.
 It’s the story of the Good Samaritan.
-Jews despised Samaritan’s, yet in the story Jesus told, it was the Samaritan and not the religious leaders who helped the man who was left beat up on the side of the road.
+Jews despised Samaritans, yet in the story Jesus told, it was the Samaritans and not the religious leaders who helped the man who was left beat up on the side of the road.
 That is the royal law of love in action.
 If we show partiality, we have not kept the law of love.
-When we don’t keep the law of love, we are not seeing as God sees, or acting as God acts.
+When we don’t keep the law of love, we are not seeing as God sees or acting as God acts.

-Selfish ambition and conceit leads to partiality.
-It leads to stepping on others, just so we can reach the next rung on the ladder of success.
+Selfish ambition and conceit lead to partiality.
+It leads to stepping on others just so we can reach the next rung on the ladder of success.
 It is to tell someone how great they are but separate from them when it is a benefit to you.
-That is partiality and most of us are partial to ourselves which goes against the Scripture.
+That is partiality, and most of us are partial to ourselves, which goes against the Scripture.